equinix-labs/terraform-metal-tanzu/README.md

 Outputs:

-KSA_Token_Location = The user cluster KSA Token (for logging in from GCP) is located at ./ksa_token.txt SSH_Key_Location = An SSH Key was created for this environment, it is saved at ~/.ssh/project_2-20200331215342-key VPN_Endpoint = 139.178.85.91
+SSH_Key_Location = An SSH Key was created for this environment, it is saved at ~/.ssh/project_2-20200331215342-key VPN_Endpoint = 139.178.85.91
 VPN_PSK = @1!64v7$PLuIIir9TPIJ